Jeffrey Scholz

 This algorithm is mostly academic

-However, it is nice to see that at this stage, zero knowledge proofs are possible, and if you have a good grasp of elliptic curve operations (and haven’t forgotten your matrix arithemtic), they aren’t hard to understand.
+However, it is nice to see that at this stage, zero knowledge proofs are possible, and if you have a good grasp of elliptic curve operations (and haven’t forgotten your matrix arithmetic), they aren’t hard to understand.

 Making this technique truly zero knowledge